 We’ve already visited the areas or Normandy famous for D-Day – Omaha beach, the American cemetery, etc. On our last visit to Normandy we were busy seeing the historical sites, but didn’t have long enough to enjoy the nature, so we decided to return to check out the area with a bit more time on our hands.

 Normandy is HUGE!
 We still haven’t visited Mont St Michel or Monet’s Giverny – so there is always more to come back and see on the next visit.
 One of the best parts of living in Europe is being able to visit these places and take our time, instead of only visiting Paris or the south of France.
 Areas like Normandy are France to me.
-Sure, Paris is too, but visiting areas like Normandy and Brittany give you a better look at what life is like outside of the big city, and prove that the country has so much more than the Eiffel Tower to offer.
+Sure, Paris is too, but visiting areas like Normandy, Brittany, and the Loire Valley give you a better look at what life is like outside of the big city, and prove that the country has so much more than the Eiffel Tower to offer.

 Why should you visit this area of Normandy?
 Just look at the pictures below, and you’ll be convinced